HamimMahdie/consuming-RESTful/README.md

 - Ensure that any URL or credentials specific to your environment are correctly set up.
 - Modify the application properties and Kubernetes configurations as needed to suit your deployment environment.

-This README is designed to guide users through setting up and verifying the application in a typical Kubernetes and Docker environment, providing a seamless workflow from initial clone to verification.